ThePerfectStrangers/TechnicalDocumentation/README.md

 **Note:**  In a situation where the band is not in charge of the PA, the PA speakers located Downstage Right and Downstage Left should be omitted from consideration.

 [Click here](StageDiagram/FullBand/StageAssembly/README.md) to access the step-by-step stage assembly guide.

+## Drums

+For a detailed view of the drums, including microphones, tunings, and more, check out [Chad's Drum Repository](https://github.com/chadbirch/Drums).

 # Input List